7 Hidden Benefits Of Meditation During Pregnancy

 I don’t know about you, but when I am anxious, the very last thing that comes naturally to me is a peaceful, quiet mind.
 That’s where guided meditations can really help.
 Rather than trying to think about nothing, guided meditations guide you to think about positive, healthy, empowering things rather than worry.

-Beyond Affirmations What Your Body Wants To Hear guided meditations validate your fear-full feelings.
-They are perfectly valid, you feel what you feel and are entitled to those feelings.
+What Your Body Wants To Hear guided meditations validate your fear-full feelings.
+They are perfectly valid.
+You feel what you feel and are entitled to those feelings.
 To help you move on from those feelings, I guide you though empowering questions to gently nudge your mind away from fear and prepare it to accept the idea that you can move into a more relaxed, peaceful and loving place.
 These slow and gentle guided meditations will take you on a journey from worry and anxiety to deep peace, love and connection with your body and your baby.